sgmurphy/wordpress-plugins/cryout-theme-settings/readme.txt

 == Description ==

-This plugin is designed to inter-operate with our [Nirvana](https://wordpress.org/themes/nirvana/), [Tempera](https://wordpress.org/themes/tempera/), [Parabola](https://wordpress.org/themes/parabola/) and [Mantra](https://wordpress.org/themes/mantra/) themes and enable their advanced settings pages on current WordPress versions.
+This plugin is designed to inter-operate with our [Nirvana](https://wordpress.org/themes/nirvana/), [Tempera](https://wordpress.org/themes/tempera/), [Parabola](https://wordpress.org/themes/parabola/) and [Mantra](https://wordpress.org/themes/mantra/) themes and enable their classic settings pages.

 = Compatibility =
-The plugin is intended to be used with the following theme releases regardless of WordPress version:
+The plugin is intended to be used with the following theme releases:

 * Nirvana version 1.2 and newer
 * Tempera version 1.4 and newer
 * Parabola version 1.6 and newer
 * Mantra version 2.5 and newer

-Additionally, it was needed to correct an incompatibility between a change introduced by WordPress 4.4 and the following theme versions:

-* Tempera versions 0.9 to 1.3.3
-* Parabola versions 0.9 to 1.5.1
-* Mantra versions 2.0 to 2.4.1.1
-* No Nirvana versions are supported in compatibility mode

 This plugin has no use and will do nothing if you do not use any of the listed themes.